navya-555/Multi-Agent_Artical-Generator/README.md

 4. View and copy the final polished article from the UI.

 ## File Structure
--`agent.py`: Defines the planner, writer, and editor agents and their tasks.
+- `agent.py`: Defines the planner, writer, and editor agents and their tasks.
--`crew_handler.py`: Manages the interaction between agents and tasks.
+- `crew_handler.py`: Manages the interaction between agents and tasks.
--`app.py`: Streamlit application to interact with the system.
+- `app.py`: Streamlit application to interact with the system.
--`pyproject.toml`: Project dependencies and metadata.
+- `pyproject.toml`: Project dependencies and metadata.